logo

 You turn on your Mac® like you do every day, only this time it's giving you a somewhat ominous message: “Your startup disk is almost full."

-Don't worry—But don't ignore the message either.
+Don't worry—but don't ignore the message either.
 At Asurion, we take care of you and your tech.
 We'll walk you through what to do right away to free up startup disk space on Mac.

 What is a startup disk?